choosehappy/HistoBlur/README.md

 **Training model with more data**

-By default, HistoBlur will take 15k overlapping patches for training and 4k for validation.
-Nevertheless, some of those will be filtered if there is too much white area, meaning that the actual size will often be smaller.
+By default, HistoBlur will take 15k overlapping patches for training and 4k for validation for each provided WSI.
+Nevertheless, some of those will be filtered if there is too much white area, meaning that the actualsize will often be smaller.
 Nevertheless, If you wish to train models at higher magnifications and more data, you can modify the parameters accordingly.